TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 6 Designing FIR Filters with Window Functions.md

 The magnitude response is:

-Call w=blackman(N) function in matlab, where N is the length of the window function
+That's `w=blackman(N)` function in matlab, where N is the length of the window function

 #### (f) Kaiser window

 Where: β is an optional parameter used to select the exchange relationship between the main lobe width and the side lobe attenuation.
 In general, the larger β, the wider the transition band, and the smaller the stop band, the greater the attenuation.
 I0(·) is the first type of modified zero-order Bessel function.

-Call w=kaiser(N,beta) in matlab, function N is the length of the window function, and beta is the parameter of the window function.
+That's `w=kaiser(N,beta)` in matlab, function N is the length of the window function, and beta is the parameter of the window function.

 ### The specific steps of designing the FIR filter using the window function are as follows:

-1. According to the specific performance requirements, select the appropriate window function by analyzing the parameters such as the transition band width Δω and the stopband attenuation AS, and estimate the length N of the filter.
+1. According to the specific performance requirements, select the appropriate window function by analyzing the parameters such as the transition band width Δω and the stopband attenuation A~S~, and estimate the length N of the filter.
 2. Find the ideal unit impulse response from the amplitude-frequency response parameters of the given filter.
 3. Determine the delay value and calculate the unit sampling response of the filter.
 4. Verify that the technical indicators meet the requirements.
 Analyze the amplitude-frequency characteristics of the designed filter.